Programme Leader: Dr Florentina Taylor

 Home/ EU applications will be accepted throughout the admissions cycle.

-The Department of Education offers a one-year (12 month) taught full-time MA in Teaching English to Speakers of Other Languages (TESOL) programme.
-This MA programme is designed for students who plan to teach English as a second or foreign language in the UK or internationally, or who plan to do research on the teaching, learning or assessment of English as a second or foreign language.
+Our MA in Teaching English to Speakers of Other Languages (TESOL) is a 12-month full-time taught MA programme designed for students who plan to teach English as a second/foreign language in the UK or internationally or to do research on the teaching, learning or assessment of English as a second/foreign language.

 The programme is designed primarily for people with little or no prior experience of English language teaching, but who have a relevant first degree (English Language, Linguistics or Education with a substantial English component) and who intend to be an English teacher or researcher.
 If you anticipate that you will have one year's teaching experience or more by the time you start the programme, we encourage you to apply to our MA in Applied Linguistics for English Language Teaching

 The MA TESOL is an academic programme of study and not a teacher training course.
 Therefore, it provides a foundation in Applied Linguistics, Approaches to English Teaching and Research Methods on which later training in practical teaching can build.
 Theories of language acquisition and language teaching are explored, with the emphasis on how such theories may be practically applied; however, there is no teaching practicum as part of this programme.

 Applications are welcomed from both home and international students.
 Please see the Student Recruitment and Admissions pages for more information on admissions procedures.